 When giving a gift of a flower planter for Mother's Day or a birthday, tuck a gift card from The Home Depot inside a flowering hanging basket and present it to your loved one.

-Whether you need the right planters, flowers or potting soil, The Home Depot delivers online orders when and where you need them.
+Whether you need the right planters, flowers or potting soil, you can use The Home Depot Mobile App to find what you need, then place an online order and have it delivered when and where you need it.